japickering/combatlog/README.md

 ## Combat log project for action RPG game

 ### Features
-Using React components this app displays combat text over time using player data output a textbox on the page.
+This app displays combat text over time using player stats manipulated in realtime output to a textbox on the page.
 Status messages display in colours highlighting the game events taking place.
 In the finished product these events will be linked to graphics in the GUI I will create later on.

 ## Installation